roger-zhe-li/wsdm21-mainstream/README.md

 ### Dataset
 We provide three processed datasets: Amazon Instant Video, Amazon Digital Music and BeerAdvocate.
 The BeerAdvocate dataset keeps users with at least 5 interactions, and sample 25% users in the original dataset.

+## License
+This work is licensed under a Creative Commons Attribution International 4.0 License [https://creativecommons.org/licenses/by/4.0/].

 Last Update Date: January 21, 2021